 - Lockers being used without a reservation will be emptied and contents delivered to NYU Public Safety.

 - Food, drinks, and other items are forbidden in the lockers.

 - Kimmel Operations and NYU Public Safety reserve the right to open and inspect lockers at any time without prior notice.
 (This includes removing a lock by force if necessary.)

 - Unless booked for a full semester, lockers must be cleared and emptied by the last day of classes of each semester.
-Items left in lockers after rental expiration will be discarded or handed over to NYU Public Safety.
+Items left in lockers after rental expiration will be delivered to NYU Public Safety.

 “Schwartz Plaza” is located between Elmer Holmes Bobst Library (70 Washington Square South) and the Henry S. Gould Welcome Center (50 West 4th Street).

 - Schwartz Plaza may only be booked by Clubs.